NFL picks, predictions, best bets today: This Week 10 football parlay returns +2500

 Top Week 10 NFL picks

 After simulating every game 10,000 times, the model is high on the Buffalo Bills (-9.5, 50), to cover against the Miami Dolphins on Sunday.
 The Bills have won two in a row and are coming off a 28-21 win over the Kansas City Chiefs.
 Josh Allen set a Buffalo team completion percentage record by completing 23 of 26 passes (88%) for 273 yards and one touchdown.
 He also rushed for two others.
-James Cook, who has been limited this week in practice (ankle), added 114 yards rushing on 27 carries.
+James Cook added 114 yards rushing on 27 carries.
+He was limited in practice earlier this week with an ankle injury, but does not have an injury designation for Sunday.

 The Dolphins, meanwhile, have lost four of five and are coming off a 28-6 loss to the Baltimore Ravens.
 After the game, Miami parted ways with longtime general manager Chris Grier.
 The model has Buffalo winning outright nearly 80% of the time and covering in 60% of simulations.
 See which other NFL parlay picks to make here, and bet the Bills to cover here: